Prejudice Stems from Differences.

-People being prejudice is in the forefront now more than ever before.
+People being prejudice is in the forefront now more than ever.
 Prejudices long buried under the surface have erupted with tremendous force.
-No one is immune from it.
+No one is impervious to it.

 By definition, “A prejudice is a preconceived belief, opinion, or judgment toward a group of people or a single person.”